0330 822 0505

 • Length of ownership: This will largely apply to properties you are gifted or inherit.
 Most lenders will not allow you to remortgage an unencumbered property unless you’ve owned it for a minimum of 6 months.
 However, there are some specialist lenders out there who will consider other scenarios.
 The brokers we work with can give you tailored advice on which lenders to approach.

 You can find out more about general mortgage eligibility in our guide to mortgage applications.
-One of the key differences for this situation will be that lenders will want to know exactly why you plan on pressing ahead with a remortgage for an unencumbered property.
+One key difference in this situation is that lenders will want to know exactly why you plan on pressing ahead with a remortgage for an unencumbered property.

 Can you get a buy-to-let (BTL) mortgage on an unencumbered property?

-For a buy-to-let property a lender’s main concern will centre around the projected rental yield and whether this can comfortably cover the mortgage repayments.
+A lender’s main concern for a buy-to-let property will be the projected rental yield and whether this can comfortably cover the mortgage repayments.

 Get the right advice from a remortgage specialist